 - Walk In Hour .
 Monday - Friday - 3:00 pm to 4:00 pm

-(Walk-Ins are on a first-come, first-serve basis are generally 15-20 minutes in length to accomodate as many students as possible.)
+(Walk-Ins are on a first-come, first-serve basis and are generally 15-20 minutes in length to accommodate as many students as possible.)

 To make an appointment, please call: 410.225.2367

 - Patricia Farrell, MSW, LCSW-C, Director and Licensed Psychotherapist

 - Joseph Kachik, Ph.D., Licensed Psychologist

 - Andrea Rackowski, LCSW, Licensed Psychotherapist

 The Counseling Center staff also serve as a liaison to Student Health Services (410.225.4118).